23rd Avenue Corridor Improvements Project

-23rd Avenue is a principal arterial that connects a variety of users to businesses, educational institutions and residences in the Central District and beyond.
+23rd Avenue is a main arterial that connects a variety of users to businesses, educational institutions and residences in the Central District and beyond.
 Approximately 13,400-20,000 vehicles use 23rd Avenue each day.
-This area also serves high volumes of pedestrians, bike riders, and transit users (approximately 5,800 daily transit riders – the 8th highest ridership in King County).
+This area also serves high volumes of pedestrians, bike riders, and transit users (approximately 6,000 daily transit riders – the 10th highest ridership in King County).
 Today, the roadway is in poor condition with hundreds of patches where potholes existed, narrow lanes and no turn lanes, and is bordered in many places by constricted and uneven sidewalks.

 A Call for Better Mobility

 The condition of the 23rd Avenue corridor creates a poor environment for pedestrians, bike riders, and vehicles.
 This concern prompted a broader evaluation and community conversation about the needs and opportunities to improve the corridor.
-Through several grants, SDOT expanded its original plans to only repave along 23rd Avenue (from E John Street to S Jackson Street) to include a larger project area (E Roanoke Street to Rainier Avenue S) and address safety and accessibility interests in other modes of transportation.
+Through several grants, SDOT expanded its original plans to only repave along 23rd Avenue (from E John Street to S Jackson Street) to include a larger project area and address safety and accessibility interests in other modes of transportation.
 Guided by Complete Streets guidelines, community input, as well as the near-term needs for bike riders, pedestrians and transit users, as demonstrated in recently updated master plans, SDOT expanded the project’s scope.

 The New Roadway – Opportunity for Rechannelization

 After previous analysis of a protected bike lane (also called a “cycle track”) on 23rd Avenue, and review and discussion with key stakeholders, SDOT will not include a protected bike lane on 23rd Avenue.
 This is primarily due to safety and traffic flow concerns.
-Instead, routes for an adjacent greenway are being considered.
-Designating a parallel greenway improves pedestrian and bike rider safety in the area, and provides a safer option to navigate through neighborhoods as compared to the busy 23rd Avenue arterial.
+Instead, routes for an adjacent greenway have been selected for Phase 1 and several options for the alignment in Phases 2 and 3 are under review.
+Designating a nearby greenway improves pedestrian and bike rider safety in the area, and provides a safer option to navigate through neighborhoods as compared to the busy 23rd Avenue arterial.

 The project is separated into three phases: